leonore/deep-learning-for-immune-cells/src/readme.md

 # Readme

+### Jupyter notebooks
-* `cell_autoencoder.ipynb` includes the current model and clustering algorithm being tuned
+* `cell_autoencoder.ipynb` includes the autoencoder model and clustering algorithm being tuned
+* `baseline_performance.ipynb` reports on the clustering algorithm's base performance with unmodified datasets
+* `cell_histograms.ipynb` contains research on the structure of the dataset for better pre-processing
+* `compress_files.ipynb` is the code used to compress images into efficient NPZ files for re-use locally and on Google Colab
+* `visualise_tsne.ipynb` is the code used to visualise step-by-step t-sne clustering, returning a GIF
 * `clustering_mnist.ipynb` contains the tutorial code for clustering MNIST with PCA, PCA+t-sne, and UMAP

+### Helper files
 * `prepare_dataset.py` contains the code used to transfer the needed images from the OneDrive dataset for transformation
 * `dataset_helpers.py` contains helper functions to prepare the dataset
 * `plot_helpers.py` contains helper functions to plot different results

 ## Build instructions